mmatisko/stringFinder/README.md

 - make install - compile program and add execute rights (chmod +x ./app)

 ## Run
-- Using run from Visual Studio or other IDE with set up parameters.
+- using run from Visual Studio or other IDE with set up parameters, or
-- From terminal using command:
+- from terminal using command:

 ```bash
 ./stringFinder <path> <phrase>